 A: Beside coding and technology, I love nature, psychology, science, physics, math.
 Generally anything that helps explain the world we live in and how to enhance/modify it.

 Q: What do you like most about the program?

 A: The sheer pleasure of seeing something you created through coding come to life!
 It's like you're an Albert Einstein but on a Frankenstein level.
 Once you get the swing of things, it only gets better.
 Trust me!

 Q: Favourite class experience?

-A: Lol..that's a tough one.
-Honestly my favorite class experience has to be any class experience with Alan Kennedy and Leslie Shayer.
+A: That's a tough one.
+Honestly my favourite class experience has to be any class experience with Alan Kennedy and Leslie Shayer.
 I think these two are exceptional teachers at OC, and have really made my experience here memorable.

 Q: Who gave you the best advice you ever received?

 A: Have you ever heard of the "Everybody's Free (To Wear Sunscreen)" song by Baz Luhrmann?
 Been listening to it since I was a kid.
 It's a song chock-full of great life advice.
 My favourite is "Don't waste your time on jealousy, sometimes you're behind, sometimes you're ahead.
 The race is long and in the end, it's only with yourself."

 Q: What advice do you have for new OC students?